-- Your WordPress Database
+- Your WordPress database

-Backing up Core WordPress Files
+Backing Up Core WordPress Files

 The core WordPress files include all files in the root folder,

-Backing up wp-content Folder
+Backing Up the wp-content Folder

 /wp-content/uploads folder.
 If you lose this folder, then you will not be able to recreate it.
-You must always backup this folder.
+That’s why you must always back up this folder.

-Backing up WordPress Configuration Files
+Backing Up WordPress Configuration Files

 These files contain settings that are relevant to your WordPress site.
 They can be manually recreated, but it is safe to always add them to backups.

-Backing up WordPress Database
+Backing Up WordPress Database